Victor-Soliman/AdvanceTesting_JUnit_and_Mockito/README.md

 # AdvanceTesting_JUnit_and_Mockito

 - You can create a test by clicking on the class name you want to make class Test for it ,and choose a librery ,then choose the method(s) you want to test.
-- the test mwthods don't need a a return type.
+- the test methods don't need a a return type.
+- the  tests helps us to reduce the time needed to run the entier code.

 -Life Cycle methods in JUnit 5: